Thomas Ewing Sherman: Life

-Tom Sherman, as he was commonly known, was named after his maternal grandfather Thomas Ewing, a U.S. Senator and cabinet secretary.
+Sherman was named after his maternal grandfather Thomas Ewing, a U.S. Senator and cabinet secretary.
 Tom was born in San Francisco, California, while his father worked there as a bank executive.
 His mother, Ellen, was of Irish ancestry on her mother's side and devoutly Catholic.
 During the American Civil War (1861–1865), Tom's father rose to become one of the most important generals in the United States Army.
 When his superior, Ulysses S. Grant, became President of the United States, William Tecumseh Sherman was appointed commanding general of the army.

 Tom was brought up in St. Louis and Washington.
 He attended the preparatory department of Georgetown College and graduated with a B.A. degree from that institution in 1874.
 He then entered Yale University's Sheffield Scientific School as a graduate student in English literature.
 He received a law degree from Washington University in St. Louis in 1878 and was admitted to the bar, but to his father's great and lasting displeasure he soon gave up the profession of the law in order to study for priesthood in the Roman Catholic Church.
-That same year he joined the Jesuit Order and studied for three years in Jesuit novitiates in London, England, and Frederick, Maryland.
-He was ordained as priest in 1889 by a friend of his mother's, Archbishop Patrick Ryan of Philadelphia; and belonged to the Western Province of the Jesuit Order (headquarters in St. Louis).
-He taught for some years in Jesuit colleges, principally at Saint Louis University and in Detroit.
+That same year he joined the Jesuit Order and studied for three years in Jesuit novitiates in St Mary's Hall in Lancashire, England, and Frederick, Maryland.